What Is Virtual Terminal Payment Processing?

 - Process electronic bank transfers and other alternative payment methods

-- Utilise CVV, AVS and two-factor authentication to verify customers’ cards
+- Utilise CVV, AVS, and two-factor authentication to verify customers’ cards

-- Generate text, email and print receipts
+- Generate text, e-mail, and print receipts

 - Set up recurring payments from regular customers